Santa Cruz de la Sierra: Tourism

-Hospitality

-The variety and extensive capacity of its hotel offerings, aided by other factors, have positioned the city as a strategic regional destination for international events, congresses, and conventions.

 Urban infrastructure

 Architecture and urban planning

 The city has a radial urban layout.

 Historic buildings around the city center.

 From an urban planning perspective, the city center is delimited by a main network of streets laid out in the traditional Spanish style, which organized the space in similar blocks, locating the main religious, government, and economic buildings around a central plaza.
 This sector in Santa Cruz constitutes the "old town," structured around the main square or main square.
 After this central block, the ring network begins.
 A road system of surrounding avenues, from which other avenues called "radials" branch off, dispersing in multiple directions.

 The city is made up of 10 concentric ring roads, each 1 to 2 km apart, and 27 radial roads that branch off from the first ring road and cross the entire city.
 The city was planned to have four ring roads by 2000, but given the city's rapid population growth, many peripheral neighborhoods affected the layout of the rings above the fourth.
 The location of the Piraí River (Bolivia) is the natural limit for the layout of some rings.

 The city has experienced significant growth in road traffic; related projects include a tunnel under the El Trompillo Airport runway, which connected the interrupted section of the fourth ring road in the southern part of the city.
 Another important work is the overpasses at the intersections of the 4th, 5th, 6th and 7th ring roads with Av.
 Cristo Redentor, among others.